 As I mentioned above, God wants to talk to us throughout the day.
 The One who created cells so intricate and galaxies so vast we can not comprehend them wants to speak to you, my friend.

 Praying without ceasing.
+Pray intentionally for food and fitness.
 Pray with no end.
 Always pray.

 Praying continually is much easier than you think.
 Do you have that endless mind chatter that is constantly trying to short and solve every problem that comes your way?